brainstormforce/wp-spectra/README.md

 ### x.x.x ###
 * Improvement: Post Grid - Added the option for normal pagination to disable Ajax-based pagination.
+* Fix: Info Box - Removed the line-height inherit CSS to resolve an issue with extra spacing in the editor.
 * Fix: Info Box - Resolved an issue in which the bottom margin for the title would not work as intended on the frontend.

 ### 2.6.8 - WEDNESDAY, 21st JUNE 2023 ###